detohm/mac-freeup/README.md

 ```

 ## WARNING !!!
-This script use lots of `rm -rf` command for permanent removal.
+This script uses lots of `rm -rf` command for permanent removal.
 Therefore, please be careful and use at your own risk !!!